by Jennifer Gallo Gaites

-I lost both my grandmothers this year—at the ages of 95 and 99, respectively.
+I lost both my grandmothers in 2020—at the ages of 95 and 99, respectively.
 As my family reflected on lives well lived, we talked about their hobbies, their fashion senses, their cooking, baking, and sewing skills.
 But what we kept coming back were their stories.

 They had stories that made us laugh, roll our eyes and gasp, stories that made us admire the span of nine decades and stories that taught us who we are and where we’re from.
 To be clear, they led ordinary lives.
 But their stories mattered.